 Using aluminum recovered from the World Trade Center site, two cuffs were forged at a metal shop in Round Rock, Texas.
 The cuffs were designed to shield electrical cables on the RATs, and an American flag decal was affixed to the front of each one.

 [2:11] The twin Mars rovers carried these and other tributes with them when they flew to Mars in 2003, including a memorial to the crew of Space Shuttle Columbia, which broke up on re-entering Earth’s atmosphere just a few months before the rovers launched.

 CBS news reporter Dan Rather: It would appear that the Space Shuttle Columbia has been lost.
-NASA now says the shuttle debris has been sighted in Northcentral Texas… Mission Control lost contact with the shuttle just minutes before it was to land this morning at 9:16 Eastern time at the Kennedy Space Center in Florida….
+NASA now says that shuttle debris has been sighted in Northcentral Texas… Mission Control lost contact with the shuttle just minutes before it was to land this morning at 9:16 Eastern time at the Kennedy Space Center in Florida….

 [2:46] Narrator: While the rovers held some of America’s deepest traumas of that decade, they also carried more lighthearted items, such as metal LEGO bricks and two mini-LEGO astronaut figures.
 The LEGO pieces helped keep in place mini-DVDs that encoded 4 million names submitted by those who wanted to feel, in spirit, that they were traveling with the rovers to Mars.

 [3:11] The rovers’ own names changed before they left Earth.
 When they were built, they were called “Mars Exploration Rover – A,” and “Mars Exploration Rover – B,” or “MER-A” and “MER-B.” The Planetary Society, in collaboration with NASA and the LEGO company, held a contest for students asking them to suggest new rover names.